13 states will have women governors next year, a new record

 In the U.S. territories, Lou Leon Guerrero, a Democrat, has been serving as Guam's governor since 2019.
 This past week, Republican Jenniffer González-Colón won Puerto Rico's governor's race.

-Still, 18 states have never elected a female chief executive: California, Colorado, Florida, Georgia, Idaho, Illinois, Indiana, Maryland, Minnesota, Mississippi, Missouri, Nevada, North Dakota, Pennsylvania, Tennessee, Virginia, West Virginia and Wisconsin.
+Still, 18 states have never had a female governor: California, Colorado, Florida, Georgia, Idaho, Illinois, Indiana, Maryland, Minnesota, Mississippi, Missouri, Nevada, North Dakota, Pennsylvania, Tennessee, Virginia, West Virginia and Wisconsin.

 This year was not a major election cycle for governors, with only 11 states holding elections.
 Among them, only four included women as leading contenders.
 Female candidates in Missouri, Indiana, and Vermont — all of whom were Democrats — lost to male opponents.